HackHarvardFittr/BackendServer/README.md

 # BackendServer
-Backend services and API endpoints in Node and Mongo
+Backend services and API endpoints in Node and Mongo for Fittr.